Betterment SRI Portfolio Strategy

 - Labor controversies like discrimination and other violations of International Labor Organization standards.
-For example, Sterling Jewelers is embroiled in a class action lawsuit alleging gender discrimination and sexual harassment within the company.
+For example, the class action lawsuit against Sterling Jewelers, alleging gender discrimination and sexual harassment within the company.

 Table 1.
 A Broad Set of Criteria Across E, S and G pillars

 |Environmental Opportunities||Opportunities in Clean Technology